 The City's retirement benefits are established directly by the voters, and not through the regular collective bargaining process; most changes to retirement benefit formulae require a voter-approved charter amendment.
-Currently, most miscellaneous employees are in a "2% at 60" plan, and the uniformed police and fire are in a "3% at 55" plan.
+Currently, most miscellaneous employees are in a "2% at 60" plan.
+In November 2002, San Francisco voters voted to increase the uniformed police and fire retirement plan to "3% at 55".